 In short: A super chic space to spend an afternoon picking out a mod sofa for your new high-rise.

 Martin & MacArthur is a Hawaii-based furniture company with a longstanding tradition of elegant pieces.
 It is the company's high-quality craftsmanship with Koa wood combined with its trademark rocking chair design that carved the path for it to become a local standard in Hawaii furnishings.

 The company, under the new ownership of Simon McKenzie and Michael Tam, recently updated their classical lines to include playful pairings of wood and technology with products such as Koa wood watches and iPhone cases.

-In Short:: A classic pick for traditional Hawaiian and heritage pieces.
-Plus, check out that iPhone case!
+In short: A classic pick for traditional Hawaiian and heritage pieces.

 For those seeking eco-conscience options, the company offers a green line of furnishings by Mitchell Gold & Bob Williams Upholstery.
 Additionally, Pacific Home offers full residential and commercial interior design services.

 In short: Bring the color palette and shapes of paradise into your home.